Many service based businesses dream about passive income, but few know how to turn it into a reality.

 Online courses can be a GREAT way to share in-depth information with your audience.

 There are so many amazing tools out there now that will help you create and market your course.
 This means that literally anyone – regardless of technical ability – can do it.

 The major decision you’ll need to make when considering an online course is where you’ll host it.
 You have two options: you can either build and host it on your own site, or you can use an online course platform like Udemy.

 These two options will vary considerably in terms of how much they’ll cost you, how much they’ll cost your students, how much technical ability you’ll need and how much marketing you’ll need to do.

 In the next section of this post, I’ll go into more detail about choosing a platform for your course, including the pros and cons of each type.

 Is the idea of creating an online course piquing your interest?
-Check out my post, How to Know if You’re Ready to Launch an Online Course.
+Check out my posts,

 3. Affiliate Marketing